ruchira-bogahawatta/BIS-Analysis/README.md

 ## Future Improvement
    - The target variable has an imbalanced distribution, with fewer defaults than non-defaults.
 Consider using techniques like SMOTE or class weighting in the model to address this imbalance
-   - Model performence can be furhter improved through techniques like Hyperparameter tunning and advanced feature engineering
+   - Model performance can be further improved through advanced feature engineering and by experimenting with other classifiers, such as XGBoost, to explore potential improvements.